 As of March 2016, tattoos including full sleeves are acceptable.
 According to the Navy, only the head, face and scalp are off limits.
 The neck and behind the ear may have one tat but it should be restricted to one inch.
 Additionally, tattoos on the torso should not be visible through the white uniform shirt.

-Like all areas of the military, Seals and all naval personal have a standard to uphold.
-Therefore, the tattoos on their body must not be images that would bring discredit to the Navy.
-This means that any prejudice or obscene tattoos are restricted.
+Like all areas of the military, Seals and all naval personnel have a standard to uphold.
+Therefore, the tattoos on their bodies must not be images that would bring discredit to the Navy.
+This means that any prejudiced or obscene tattoos are restricted.
 Tattoos that discriminate against women, men, race, or religion are also not permitted.
 The Navy also rejects individuals with tattoos that affiliate with gangs or extremist groups as well as those that are sexually explicit.
 If you have a tattoo that advocates drugs or drug use, these will not be acceptable either.

 Tattoos Specific to the Navy Seals